World Diabetes Day: Why Preventing “Diabesity” Matters

 Before we can dig into the solutions, we have to understand the full extent of the problem.

 As of 2013, over 380 million people across the globe were affected by diabetes – a number expected to inch closer to 600 million by 2035.
 Meanwhile, the vast majority of individuals with type 2 diabetes – roughly 80 percent – are considered obese, highlighting the strong association between the two.
 That doesn’t necessarily mean that all obese folks will develop diabetes; they won’t.
-But it does suggest a pretty direct connection, one that will only get deeper over time.
+But according to research conducted by the National Center for Biotechnology Information, it does suggest a pretty direct connection, one that will only get deeper over time.

 This challenge is arguably the worst among women.
 According to the International Diabetes Federation, there are currently upwards of 199 million women living with diabetes, a number projected to jump to 313 million by 2040.
 Two out of every five women with diabetes are of reproductive age; women with diabetes are nearly 10 times more likely to have a coronary heart condition than women without it; and the disease is the ninth leading cause of death for women around the world.